Recovering a time-homogeneous stock price process from perpetual option prices: Appendix: Proofs

 \subsection{Duality}

-$\,$ {\bf Proof of Lemma~\ref{dualitylemma}.} It is clear that $g$ is non-negative and non-decreasing since $f$ is positive and non-increasing.
-The lower bound on $g$ follows from choosing $z=z_0\wedge k$ in \eqref{g}, and the upper bound follows since $f$ is non-increasing.
-To show that $g$ is convex, first note that $g(k)$ is minus the reciprocal of the slope of the tangent of the function $f$ which passes through the point $(k,0)$.
-For two given points $k_1$ and $k_2$ with $k_1<k_2$, let $l_1(z)$ and $l_2(z)$ be the corresponding tangent lines.
-Let $k= \lambda k_1+(1-\lambda)k_2$ for some $\lambda\in(0,1)$, and let $l(z)$ be the line through the point $(0,k)$ and the intersection point of $l_1$ and $l_2$.
-If the intersection point is denoted $(z,l(z))$, then the convexity of $f$ guarantees that
+\mbox{} \begin{pf*}{Proof of Lemma~\ref{dualitylemma}} It is clear that $g$ is nonnegative and nondecreasing since $f$ is positive and nonincreasing.
+The lower bound on $g$ follows from choosing $z=z_0\wedge k$ in~\eqref{g}, and the upper bound follows since $f$ is nonincreasing.
+To show that $g$ is convex, first note that $g(k)$ is minus the reciprocal of the slope of the tangent of the function $f$ which passes through the point~$(k,0)$.